 Case Study: SwiftyBeaver.
-Designing LogoCase Study: SwiftyBeaver.
-Designing Logo Case study by Tubik Studio on logo design continuing the story of comprehensive design process for SwiftyBeaver.
+Designing App LogoCase Study: SwiftyBeaver.
+Designing App Logo Case study by Tubik Studio on logo design continuing the story of comprehensive design process for SwiftyBeaver.
 Packed with graphics showing creative stages.

 In our previous case study, we told you the story of UI and UX design for SwiftyBeaver describing the design process in detail and supporting it with the visual variants of different stages.
 Today we want to continue unveiling the logo design process.

 Design of a logo for the logging platform uniting the efforts of Swift and Objective-C developers, UX designers, app analytics experts, and product owners.